zhihanyang2022/off-policy-continuous-control/README.md

 \*The results of benchmarking can be found in issue "Performance check against SB3" in closed Issues.

+For users:
+- Please feel free to ask a code question through Issues.
-When cloning this repo, please consider using shallow clone as it is large due to a large number of commits.
+- When cloning this repo, please consider using shallow clone as it is large due to a large number of commits.

-Please feel free to ask a code question through Issues.

 News:
-- [2021/11/18] Used `pipreqs` to generate `requirements.txt` based on imports.
 - [2021/11/18] Noticed that I forgot to document dependencies in documentation.
 Added.